banner

 praying hands Write a private prayer response to today’s Bible study:

-Please send your comments to mtbiblestudies@gmail.com
+Please send your comments to me, Rod (the author)

-Looking Ahead: Yet another question the Corinthians had was about The Resurrection and its Importance.
+Looking Ahead: Yet another question the Corinthians had was about the resurrection and its importance.
 Find out more in our Next Lesson.

 Previous Lesson | Next Lesson